 Hard Credit Check

 - If you apply for a loan, the money lender does a hard credit check.
-(Be it for a credit card, personal loan, installment loans, refinancing, etc.) And communicate with the agencies responsible for preparing the credit report of every person eligible to take debt.
+(Be it for a credit card, personal loan, installment loan, refinancing, etc.) And communicate with the agencies responsible for preparing the credit report of every person eligible to take debt.

 - As a result, agencies; like Equifax/Experian/TransUnion reveal the borrower’s status to the inquirer money lender.
 That gets professionally named as hard check/hard pull.